magomimmo/modern-cljs/doc/tutorial-19.md

                   [lein-marginalia "0.7.1"]]}}
 ```

-This first change allows us to remove from the `project.clj` of the
+> NOTE 4: This first change allows us to remove from the `project.clj`
-`shoreleave-core` lib even its dependency on the `"1.4.0"` release of
+> of the `shoreleave-core` lib its dependency on the `"1.4.0"` release
-the Clojure programming language.
+> of the Clojure programming language as well.

 But what about a tagged release of the `shoreleave-core` lib itself?
 As said, there are no explicit `tagged` releases for this lib (and